grf5/agility2020-doh-dot-lab-guide/docs/class1/module1/module1.rst

 Certificate Requirements for DoH/DoT Virtual Servers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-DNS over HTTPS requires a valid server-side certificate.
-In our lab, we
-created a self-signed CA certificate as well as a self-signed
-certificate for the server.
-We loaded those certificates in your Firefox
-browser so that the browser will trust the BIG-IP DoH resolver.
+:NOTICE: DNS over HTTPS requires a valid server-side certificate.
+In our lab, we created a self-signed CA certificate as well as a self-signed certificate for the server.
+We loaded those certificates in your Firefox browser so that the browser will trust the BIG-IP DoH resolver.

 In a real-world scenario, you would need a certificate signed by a
 well-known certificate authority and loaded into the BIG-IP and attached